 In 2003, Valdez bought Florence out at a time they were farming 400 acres throughout Sonoma County.
 He has grown the company, Valdez & Sons Vineyard Management, to over 1,000 acres and started the Valdez Family Winery.
 He established his first Pinot Noir vineyard in the Russian River Valley in 2001 (Ulises Valdez or UV Vineyard), and a year later planted another Russian River Valley vineyard, Lancel Creek.

-He started producing his own wine in 2004 under the Valdez Family label, a Zinfandel from Rockpile Road Vineyard.
-A Lancel Creek Pinot Noir debuted in 2005, crafted with he help of Mark Aubert.
+He started producing his own wine in 2004 under the Valdez Family Winery label, a Zinfandel from Rockpile Road Vineyard.
+A Lancel Creek Pinot Noir debuted in 2005, crafted with the help of Mark Aubert.
 His success has come through a number of contacts, most notably Aubert who mentored him.

 2010 Ulises Valdez U.V.
 El Diablo Vineyard Russian River Valley Chardonnay